BeyzCoder/hyperledger-bank/README.md

 The purpose of this project is to show how the hyperledger can be feasible in a banking industry.
 The reason for this is to make the transaction more secure and cannot be tamper and used for fraudulent act.
 What I created is a working hyperledger blockchain network with chaincode that operates the transaction and a web application for the end-user to interact.

+This project can be set up in AWS Cloud.

 ## What I've used in this project:

 - `hyperledger/fabric-samples` repository.
 The reason this is needed is because the `/bin` directory are needed to create the hyperledger blockchain.